-Social and emotional learning (SEL) can help you stave off the winter teaching blues so you can kick-start the New Year with a bang.
-Making a few key changes to your instruction and daily routine will help re-energize both you and your students so you can finish the school year strong.
+Social and emotional learning (SEL) can help you start the New Year with a bang.
+Making a few key changes to your instruction and daily routine will not only help re-energize your students, but it will increase your own motivation so you can all finish the school year strong.

-Here are five ways SEL can help you increase motivation and create a fresh start after winter break.
+Here are five ways SEL can help you create a fresh start after winter break.

 The New Year symbolizes a fresh start, and the return from winter break is a terrific time to set new goals.
 Here are a few questions to consider as you look for ways to adjust and improve your instruction: